-PPSSPP is a PSP emulator written in C++, and translates PSP CPU instructions directly into optimized x86, x64 and ARM machine code, using JIT recompilers (dynarecs).
+PPSSPP is a PSP emulator written in C++.
+It translates PSP CPU instructions directly into optimized x86, x64 and ARM machine code, using JIT recompilers (dynarecs).

-PPSSPP can thus run on quite low-spec hardware, including stronger ARM-based phones and tablets, as long as there's support for OpenGL ES 2.0.
+PPSSPP can thus run on quite low-spec hardware, including stronger ARM-based phones and tablets, as long as there's OpenGL ES 2.0 support.

 Following the Dolphin tradition, the PPSSPP project is very open.
 Anyone can participate directly in the development by making pull requests, and if you make substantial contributions you may be given rights to commit directly.

 You can build for Android from Windows, MacOSX or Linux.